Past Simple Tense – Form

 They could have come here instead of going to a hotel.

-Examples of the past simple for will
+Examples of the past simple for would plus simple

 I would have been at the meeting but I was detained.